steelmananything/steelmananything/_pages/about.md

 Steelman Anything is based around the concept of [steelmanning](/topics/introduction).
 Email [lucius@steelmananything.com](mailto:lucius@steelmananything.com) with questions or feedback.

+The source code of this website is at <https://github.com/steelmananything/steelmananything>.
+Feel free to open issues and/or submit pull requests.

 ## Additional Links

 * [Privacy Policy](/privacy/)